macmanes-lab/OpenScience/reviewers_guide.md

 2. Sequencing libraries.
 What kit was used?
 Be specific.
 Illumina is just one of the suppliers of these kits, and they sell several different varieties (stranded, unstranded, Ribo-depletion, etc).
 How much RNA went into the prep.

 3. Sequencing: What platform was used?
 Paired end or single end sequencing?
 How many raw reads were generated? **Are these data publicly available**
+    - update from @BioMath: If you are sequencing multiple individuals, make sure that you tell the reader how many reads generated for each individual (https://twitter.com/BioMath/status/530537239043125248)
 4. Were adapters trimmed?
 How did the authors trim them.
 What software/settings were used?

 5. Were low quality nucleotides trimmed?
 If so what threshold was used and why.
 What software/settings?